4error/Capstone_Project/README.md

 # Capstone_Project
-This contains my undergraduate Capstone project and practise program to get familiar with eBPF
+This contains my undergraduate Capstone project and practice programs that helped me get familiar with eBPF